TheovanKraay/gremlin-mysql-sample/README.md

 ```powershell
 .\CosmosDB.Emulator.exe /EnableGremlinEndpoint
 ```
  5. Gremlin Endpoint will be opened on port `8901` by default.
-If you want to change that port run Emulator wiht follwing command:
+If you want to change that port run Emulator with the following command:

  ```powershell
 .\CosmosDB.Emulator.exe /EnableGremlinEndpoint /GremlinPort=<port_number>